When it comes to on-page optimization and increasing your conversion rates, you have to place the important things above the fold.

 Here are some other tips to keep in mind when creating click-worthy titles:

-- Front-load your titles with keywords – You should also front load all of your keywords in your titles.
+- Front-load your titles with keywords – You should front-load all of your keywords in your titles.
 People will typically only scan the first two words of a title.

-- Keep it predictable – Your title should click to a page that meets the expectations of the user.
+- Keep it predictable – Your title should click-through to a page that meets the expectations of the user.

-- Clear – The reader should know what your webpage is about in 65 characters or less.
+- Clear – The reader should know what your webpage is about in 65 characters or fewer.

 - Make it emotional – Dan Shure wrote a great guide to writing titles, and one of his most important lessons is to make your titles emotional.
 See his SEOmoz article Are Your Titles Irresistibly Click-Worthy and Viral?! for great examples.